Science Says the Best Anti-Aging Product May Be More Children

 Conversely, other research tells us that pregnancy can actually take a significant toll on our bodies.2 In some circumstances, telomeres in women with multiple children are shorter than in those with one or no children.
 When we are juggling the demands of family life, particularly if we are doing it alone or with little support, we can see increased physical and emotional stress levels.
 Stress impacts our immunity and general physical health (particularly high blood pressure) and is also shown to reduce the length of telomeres.3

-So, while the science is out on this one, I’m going to run with the idea of additional support and the importance of self-care being a significant influencer on anti-aging and aging gracefully.
-With that in mind, I’m off to sneak in 5-minutes of self-care!
+So, while the science is out on this one, I’m going to run with the idea of additional support and the importance of self-care as a significant influencer on anti-aging and graceful aging.
+With that in mind, I’m off to sneak in five minutes of self-care!
 Who knew hiding in the pantry, scrolling through social media while cramming a biscuit into my mouth, could be so beneficial for my appearance?
 I can feel my wrinkles receding as we speak!

 Share